juliastreamgraphs/IntervalUnions.jl/docs/src/intervals.md

 ### Sampling

-We can sample uniform random numbers from `Interval`s:
+We can sample uniform random numbers from `Intervals`:

 ```julia
 julia> i = Interval(2,4,true)